 SNW 3 Valid runs For the competition results to be valid, at least one run must be started by all competitors intending on participating in that event.
 If a second run is not completed by all competitors then the results of the first run will become the final race results.
 This excludes disqualifications.

 SNW 4 Event eligibility BUCS reserves the right to withdraw competitors who are deemed to be taking an unnecessary risk when entering any discipline.
-This decision will be discussed with the Jury in each discipline (Technical Delegate, Competition Director and Chief of Race and Referee) or in Freestyle the Judging Panel, and their decision is final.
+This decision will be discussed with the Jury in each discipline (Chief of Championships, Chief of Race and Referee) or in Freestyle the Judging Panel, and their decision is final.

 SNW 5 Behaviour Unsportsmanlike behaviour towards other competitors and officials will not be tolerated.
 The Jury reserves the right to disqualify any team if this is seen and this decision cannot be protested.
 Competitors may also face further disciplinary action under BUCS General Regulations.

 SNW 6.1 For BUDS, each institution/Playing Entity will be allowed two ‘Star Racers’ for Ski Race only, one male and one female, to ensure their best competitor qualifies automatically regardless of their qualifying run result.
 Star Racers must be declared before the deadline or the institution/Playing Entity forfeits one place in the qualifying list.